-Poland: Gdansk mayor stabbed on stage at charity event
+Poland: Mayor’s condition very serious after stabbing

 - As U.S. parks go understaffed, people are destroying California's protected Joshua trees

-TVN24 says a suspect was detained.
+TVN said that around 8 p.m. local time (1900 GMT) a man rushed the stage and shouted something.
+It said the mayor was seen holding his belly.

+Radio Gdansk reported that Adamowicz was stabbed in the area of his heart, but did not cite its source.

 Other Polish media reported that a knife was used in the attack.

+The Great Orchestra of Christmas Charity raises money for medical equipment Poland’s cash-strapped health care system has trouble providing.